Elon Musk says he's found a woman to lead Twitter as new CEO – KION546

 By BARBARA ORTUTAY and MATT O’BRIEN

-Elon Musk said Thursday he has found a new CEO for Twitter, or X Corp. as it’s now called — and it’s a woman.
-He did not name her but said she will be starting in about six weeks.
+AP Technology Writers (AP) — Elon Musk said Thursday he has found a new CEO for Twitter, or X Corp. as it’s now called.
+He did not name the person but said she will be starting in about six weeks.

 While testifying, Musk said “I expect to reduce my time at Twitter and find somebody else to run Twitter over time.”